Kong/docs.konghq.com/app/konnect/vitals/overview-dashboard.md

 * **Traffic**: Total number of HTTP requests.
 * **Errors**: Percentage of failed HTTP requests.

 Each category measures trends by comparing metrics week-over-week.
-Time periods for trends are fixed to the last seven days and do not change if you select a different time period from the week before.
+Time periods for trends are fixed to the last seven days and don't change if you select a different time period from the week before.

 You can view a graph for each category by clicking **Traffic** or **Errors**, and switching between the two views.